mmaker/Canopy/README.md

 ### Compiling and running Canopy

 You will need at least `OCaml 4.02.3`, `opam 1.2` and `mirage 2.7.0` before starting.
 To setup a mirage environment, please refer to the mirage website.
-You'll also need `bower` and `less-css` if you want to compile and retrieve everything related to the blog-styling (not needed to just test things out).
+You'll also need `bower`, `less-css` and `browserify` if you want to compile and retrieve everything related to the blog-styling.
+The `mirage configure` step takes care of fetching and recompiling all assets.
+If none of the mentionned programs were to be found, the configure step will use the tarball found in the `assets` directory, containing already compiled assets.

 Checkout Canopy repository, then go inside: